UWCS/rs118/src/chip8.md

 ### Task 3.5: Annn (set index register)

 The index register is a special 16-bit register, which is generally used to point at locations in memory.
-This instruction should set the index register to the 12-bit value `nnn`
+This instruction should set the index register to the 12-bit value `nnn`.

 ### Task 3.6: Dxyn (draw)

 This is probably the hardest instruction.
 CHIP-8 has sprites which are 8 bits wide and up to 15 bytes tall.
 This instruction draws the sprite starting at the address in the index register to the screen at position (`Vx`,`Vy`).
 Info on how sprites should wrap varies, but generally the X and Y coordinates should be modulo the display size, ie an X-coordinate of 69 should be interpreted as a coordinate of 6, and sprites should not partially wrap.
-Drawing works by XORing the pixels onto the display, and the `VF` register should also be set to `1` if this causes any pixels to be erased.
+Drawing works by XORing the pixel values with the current display values, and the `VF` register should also be set to `1` if this causes any pixels to be erased.

 - Set `X` to the value in `Vx` modulo 64
 - Set `Y` to the value in `Vy` modulo 32